Tushar00786/pokefier/README.md

 ## Setup
 - Download Python version 3.10.8 if you haven't already.
 Click [here](https://www.python.org/downloads/release/python-3108/) to do this.
-- Run the Python installer and make sure to add python to PATH.
+- Run the Python installer and make sure you add python to PATH.
 Click on 'Install Now' and wait for the installation to finish.
 - Download this repository or git clone it.
 - Double click or `cd` into `pokefier/autocatcher` then open a terminal.
 Input the command `pip install -r requirements.txt`